asfpp/asfpp/README.md

 Description
 ============
 This is the Attack Simulation Framework ++ (aka ASF++ or asfpp).
-It is composed by three elmeents:
+It is composed by three elments:
  + an Attack Specification Language (ASL);
  + an interpreter;
  + an Attack Simulator.

-It allows the user to simulate the effects of cyber-physical attacks against WSNs, collect data and, at the end, rank attacks.
+ASF++ allows the user to simulate the effects of cyber-physical attacks against WSNs, collect data and, at the end, rank attacks.

 Attack Specification Language